timgurto/Hellas/doc/glossary.md

 **product**, the item created by a recipe

 **server**, the *program* which manages the state of the game world and connects to clients

+**swap**, when a user exchanges the item in one container slot with another.
+The container might be an object, or his inventory, or the gear he is wearing.

+**take**, when a user attempts to take an item from a container slot (an object or his gear) into his inventory, without swapping another into its place.

 **terminal**, a generic term for server or client